matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ## Beacon proxies

-Beacon proxies are a more advanced form of proxy that uses an intermediate contract (called the Beacon contract) to delegate calls to a specific implementation contract.
-Beacon proxies enable a more advanced upgrade pattern, where multiple implementation contracts can be deployed and "hot-swapped" on the fly without any disruption to the contract's operation.
+Beacon proxies are a more advanced form of proxy that use an intermediate contract (called the Beacon contract) to delegate calls to a specific implementation contract.

+Beacon proxies enable a more advanced upgrade pattern, where multiple implementation contracts can be deployed and "hot-swapped" on the fly with no disruption to the contract's operation.

 This allows for more advanced upgrade patterns, such as adding or removing functionality while minimizing downtime.

 To use beacon upgradables, start with creating a Deployer for the zkSync network and load the Box artifact: